Coordination Council (Belarus): "Extremist group" status

 In January 2023, the Ministry of Internal Affairs of Belarus recognized the Coordination Council as an extremist organization.
 According to Belarusian legislation, members of extremist groups face imprisonment.
 Earlier, in 2021–2022, Belarusian courts recognized the Council's internet resources as extremist materials.

 In November 2023, more than 130 searches were conducted, and more than 145 properties were arrested during a massive raid conducted by the Belarusian criminal police against the members of the Coordination Council and their relatives.
-According to Belarusian human rights activists, people allegedly associated with the Constitutional Court are approached with search warrants under six articles of the Criminal Code of the Republic of Belarus:
+According to Belarusian human rights activists, people allegedly associated with the Coordination Council are approached with search warrants under six articles of the Criminal Code of the Republic of Belarus: